 - You have not previously participated in an Outreachy, Outreach Program for Women, or Google Summer of Code internship

-- You are a resident or national of any country or region other than Crimea, Cuba, Iran, North Korea, Syria, or Sudan.
+- You are a resident or national of any country or region other than Crimea, Cuba, Iran, North Korea, or Syria.
 Note that United States permanent residents are eligible regardless of their nation of origin/citizenship.
-Nationals of Crimea, Cuba, Iran, North Korea, Syria, or Sudan who are permanent residents of another country should contact the Outreachy Organizers to determine eligibility.
+Nationals of Crimea, Cuba, Iran, North Korea, or Syria who are permanent residents of another country should contact the Outreachy Organizers to determine eligibility.

 - You are not a person or entity restricted by US export controls or sanctions programs

 - You are eligible to work in the country or countries in which you will reside throughout the duration of the program

 - You will not have another full-time job for at least seven weeks between May 30, 2018 to August 30, 2018.
 Having a job that is more than 20

 hours a week is considered a full-time job commitment.

 - You identify as a woman (cis or trans), trans man, or genderqueer person (including genderfluid or genderfree) OR